Explore This Treatment Program

 Overview

 The Myhre Syndrome Clinic provides compassionate care with an expert multidisciplinary team.
 As a subspecialty program, we do not offer routine primary care.
+As needed, we can refer to age-appropriate providers.
 However, we provide a comprehensive evaluation, specific to the needs of people with Myhre syndrome.
 Our doctors work with the patient’s primary care provider to identify specialty needs and to coordinate care and improve outcomes.

 Our Services